-The Fabergé family is a family of Russian jewelry designers most famous for their Fabergé eggs.
+Fabergé is a family of Russian jewelry designers most famous for their Fabergé eggs.
 The company was founded in 1842, when Peter Carl Fabergé became the official goldsmith to the Russian Imperial Court.
 The Fabergé house created exquisite jewels and objects, including their series of Imperial Easter Eggs.
-These are designed to resemble Easter eggs but are made out of precious metals, enamel, and lavish gemstones.
-The Imperial Easter Eggs feature various designs such as abstract patterns, religious and historical scenes, and others picture plants or animals.
-The original Fabergé eggs were made by Peter Carl Fabergé and his company between 1885 and 1917.
-Over the course of the 20th century, the name “Fabergé” was licensed to a number of companies for marketing egg-themed jewelry and decor.
+These are designed to resemble Easter eggs and are made out of precious metals, enamel, and lavish gemstones.
+The Imperial Easter Eggs feature various designs such as abstract patterns, religious and historical scenes, and plants and animals.
+The original Fabergé eggs were made by Fabergé and his company between 1885 and 1917.
+Over the course of the 20th century, the name Fabergé was licensed to a number of companies for marketing egg-themed jewelry and decor.
 In 2013, Fabergé was aquired by Gemfields, a world leading supplier of ethically-sourced colored gemstones.
 The brand continues its tradition of designing elaborate gemstone jewelry featuring miniature Fabergé eggs.

 Chanel is a French luxury fashion house that was founded in 1909 by legendary designer Gabrielle “Coco” Chanel.
 Beginning with Coco’s designs, Chanel jewelry has always embodied a marriage of feminine and masculine styles, designed to compliment both their luxury and ready-to-wear women’s clothing collections.
 Some of the most iconic Chanel designs include long-strand necklaces of black and white pearls, gemstone brooches, and sculptural diamond jewelry.
 Chanel jewelry designs have been worn by many actresses, including Marilyn Monroe, Catherine Deneuve, Kiera Knightly, and Zhang Ziyi.